Sectra’s recruitment process

 Sectra’s hiring process reflects our values and culture.
 Finding and attracting the right individuals is the most important thing we do.
 So yes, our process is quite thorough—we take recruitment very seriously.
 At Sectra, we hire for attitude and ability, and train for skill.
 We look for people who share our values and our passion for medical IT and cybersecurity.
 People who are smart, driven and able to learn new things fast.
 We look for people who we and our customers will enjoy working with.
 That doesn’t mean we want you to be exactly like us.
 We strongly believe that different personalities, backgrounds, experiences and talents are important to keep us on the road to success.

-Our hiring process in six steps
+Our hiring process

-Our hiring process in six steps
+Our hiring process

 Our customers perceive Sectra’s staff as having a unique combination of “knowledge and passion”.
 To live up to those expectations, we all need to have a high engagement level.
 Doing something that you love and are good at is an excellent starting point.
 Consider what your interests are, where your strengths lie and what you enjoy doing.
-We appreciate it if this is the focus of the personal letter submitted with your application.
-We recommend that you read about the different roles at Sectra before applying to make finding the perfect match easier for you.
+In our job application form, there are open ended questions where you can help us understand these aspects about you.

 The process might differ a little bit between roles, but you will typically have one to three interviews.
 Usually, you first meet the hiring manager.
 This interview focuses on getting to know you and understanding your strengths and abilities.
 If we already have a particular role in mind, we will focus on assessing how well your personal profile matches the critical abilities for that role.
 We also meet candidates without a clear role in mind and use this opportunity to match you to one or several of our roles based on your profile.
 If all goes well, we’ll invite you for a second interview and to meet members of the team.
 The second interview will be more role-specific.
 In this part of the process, it is also very common to perform role-related tests, for example a coding test for software developer roles.